effector/effector/documentation/src/content/docs/en/explanation/sids.md

 Both `effector` plugins use the same approach to code transformation.
 Basically, they do two things:

-1. Add `sid`-s and any other meta-information to raw Effector's factories calls, like `createStore` or `createEvent`
+1. Add `sid`-s and any other meta-information to raw Effector's factories calls, like `createStore` or `createEvent`.
-2. Wrap any custom factories with `withFactory` helper that allows you to make `sid`-s of inner units unique as well
+2. Wrap any custom factories with `withFactory` helper that allows you to make `sid`-s of inner units unique as well.

 ### Built-in unit factories {#built-in-factories}